d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex3/business-partners-view/README.md

 # Create <i>Business Partners</i> View

+In this exercise we will create our first View of type **Dimension**.

 1. Navigate to the Repository Explorer
 2. Click on <b><i>Create - Graphical View</i></b> Button to create a new view
   <br><br>![](/exercises/ex2/images/create_in_repository_explorer.png)